deepakshrma/deno-by-example/docs/advanced_graphql.md

 ### 4. Basic mock database

 Since the purpose of this tutorial is not to teach you how to bind database and all.
-So we will mock the database as close as real app.
+So we will mock the database as close as a real app.

 Create a **database.ts** file `touch src/model/database.ts`